DewofyourYouth/DewofyourYouth.github.io/_posts/2018-07-23-making-a-basic-flask-blog-part-i.md

 ---
 layout: post
-title: "Making A Basic Flask Blog: Part I"
+title: 'Making A Basic Flask Blog: Part I'
 date: 2018-07-23
 comments: true
+categories:
+  - databases
+  - python
+  - flask
 ---

 Hi Folks!
 This is part one of a series which will go through how to make a basic flask blog from scratch.